Parasite-231/HandyMan/README.md

 and the satisfaction of the customers.

 ## Objectives
-Some of the objectives are

 * Improving our daily life.
 * Increasing employment through online platform.
 * Saving time and providing solutions effectively through online platform.
 * Ensuring good quality service and payment options.

 ## Project Features
-This project will provide the following features

 * Divided into three seperate platforms.
 * User login and registration systems.
 * Admin login system.